mikenhu/helsinki-hsl-clock/README.md

     * URLs: HSL APIs.
     * Language (ISO).
     * Number of timetable rows you want to have (up to 3 rows).
-    * Insert your stops (from 1 up to 4 trips).
+    * Insert your metro/bus/tram stops (from 1 up to 4 trips).
 When you have more than 2 trips, the time row is limited to 1.
+      * stop_id: one stop id per entry.
-      * direction_name: self-naming due to HSL does not include head_sign names in the data.
+      * direction_name: self-naming due to HSL data does not include the head sign names.
       * direction_id: supposedly 0 is inbound, 1 is outbound.
+Uneccessary at the moment.
-      * route_id can contain multiple items.
+      * route_id: can contain multiple routes per entry.
   * The content should be formatted like this:

     ```ini